Note: A long overdue update is coming soon!

 - Wellness, happiness, etc.

-By sharing the knowledge we’ve gleaned since we began living a minimalist lifestyle, we hope to inspire you declutter your life, too.
+By sharing the knowledge we’ve gleaned since we began living a minimalist lifestyle (and embarking on the occasional lifestyle experiment here and there), we hope to inspire you to declutter your life, too.

 We’d love nothing more than to inspire the whole world to view minimalism as more-ish!
 For now though, we’ll start with visitors to our blog.